 In 2009 she was selected as a Young Person Creating Queensland for Youth Arts Queensland.

 In 2007 Kate scored a role in TV Drama, “Takoyaki City”, playing the role of teenage single mum Kerri-Anne Smart, which aired on MTV in January 2008.

-Through Golden Glove Productions, Kate has continued to write, and to date has produced eight of her nine original One Act Plays.
-Touring throughout the South East Queensland Drama Festival Circuit, Kate and her plays have won over 100 awards, including Best Actress and Best Original Script.
+Through Golden Glove Productions, Kate has continued to write, and to date has produced nine of her ten original One Act Plays.
+Touring throughout the South East Queensland Drama Festival Circuit, Kate and her plays have won well over 100 awards, including Best Actress and Best Original Script.
 Kate’s first comedy, “Level 12”, won a staggering 23 awards throughout its premiere season in 2008.

 Kate says: “To be an actor, you get to immerse yourself into the myriad of worlds that can be so unlike your own, and as a playwright, you get to create them.”

 Kate’s chooses to create stories or emotions which could be real to any member of the audience.